 Do I Need Radon Mitigation?

 It is estimated that 6 million homes in the United States are at dangerous radon levels above 4 picocuries per liter (pCi/L), far exceeding the remediation level the EPA recommends.
 If your home’s radon is at a dangerous level, we recommend going straight for a certified radon mitigator.
 By cutting off the sources of radon leakage, post-mitigation will reduce radon levels by >90%.
 Take note that radon mitigation costs vary from $500-1500 depending on the state and house conditions.
 It is not cheap, but there shouldn’t be a price tag on your health.
 Improving basement foundations, sealing the cracks, and fixing the water drainage help tremendously in the long run.

 Can You Reduce Radon By Opening Windows?

-Yes, but it will take ages to clear out all radon if the weather is kind.
-That means the amount radon leaking in will far exceed the radon from flowing out.
-Also, it is not a sustainable solution as radon gas will stay indoor in winter and summer where the air is hot and humid.
-Not to mention by opening a window, you are letting in more outdoor pollutants from flowing inside.
+Yes, good ventilation always helps, but it is not a sustainable solution.
+It will take ages to clear out all radon gases, and there could be a scenario where the amount of radon entering far exceeds outflowing.
+Furthermore, you will need to account for weather changes and seasonal factors like winter, when the windows stay shut.
+Not to mention by opening a window, you are letting in more outdoor pollutants flowing inside.
 Some airborne contaminants do not react well with radioactive gases.